When a piece of content goes viral, there’s no magic or luck involved.

 This is a biggie.

-In my experience, long-form content CRUSHES short blog posts.
+In my experience, long-form content CRUSHES short-form blog posts and articles.

 That’s why most of my posts rock word counts like this: